mainmatter/mainmatter.com/blog/_posts/2019-05-08-may-monthly-update.md

 #### Open Source Contribution workshop with Qonto at EmberJSParis

-On April 23rd [Tobi](https://twitter.com/TobiasBieniek/) and [Ricardo](https://twitter.com/locks) led an [open source contribution workshop](https://www.meetup.com/Paris-EmberJS-Lab/events/260514153/) with the EmberJSParis meetup group at the Qonto offices.
+On April 23rd [Tobias Bieniek](https://twitter.com/TobiasBieniek/) and [Ricardo Mendes](https://twitter.com/locks) led an [open source contribution workshop](https://www.meetup.com/Paris-EmberJS-Lab/events/260514153/) with the EmberJSParis meetup group at the Qonto offices.

 The evening was a great success with many pull requests made to guides, addons and ember-cli... someone even wrote an RFC!